 These are similar to a Health Professions Student Loan but awarded specifically to students from disadvantaged backgrounds.
 (Contact your FAO regarding availability and application.)

 Private loans have limited repayment and postponement options when compared with federal loans.
 Always speak with your FAO before applying for a private loan.

-Interest rate: Rates may be variable or fixed, depending on the lender, with lower rates usually reserved for borrowers who secure a creditworthy cosigner.
+- Interest rate: Rates may be variable or fixed, depending on the lender, with lower rates usually reserved for borrowers who secure a creditworthy cosigner.

-Terms: Unsubsidized with (in most cases) annual and cumulative caps on borrowing amounts.
-These loans are based, in part, on borrower being “credit worthy,” with a borrower's credit score considered in both approval and pricing.
+- Terms: In most cases, these are unsubsidized with annual and cumulative caps on borrowing amounts.
+These loans are based, in part, on borrower being “creditworthy,” with a borrower's credit score considered in both approval and pricing.
 Private loans are not eligible to be repaid with income-driven repayment plans and are not eligible for forgiveness, including Public Service Loan Forgiveness.

 - Consolidation: Private student loans are not eligible for consolidation into the federal direct consolidation loan program.